All applications must be made by email to: firstname.lastname@example.org by 09:00 on 11 November 2021.

-Applicants will be required to submit one bookmarked PDF, comprising all the following details and documents as well as the completed budget Excel spreadsheet.
+Applicants will be required to submit one bookmarked PDF, comprising all the following details and documents as well as the completed budget Excel spreadsheet and DARE UK Industry Partner Finance Form.
 Each document should start on a new page.

 Text should be single-spaced, with page margins of at least 2cm, using Arial 12 Font.